valiantcreative33/note-taker/README.md

 ## License
 This application is under the MIT license.

-## Image
+## Mockup
 ![An mockup example of the Note Taker application](./public/assets/images/mockup.png)

 ## Questions
-Find me on Github: https://github.com/valiantcreative33.
+You can find me on Github: https://github.com/valiantcreative33, if you have any questions.
-If you have additional questions, please feel free to reach out to me on LinkedIn at https://www.linkedin.com/in/valiantcreative/, or via email at ruben@valiantcreative.net.
+If you have additional questions, you can also find me on LinkedIn at https://www.linkedin.com/in/valiantcreative/, or via email at ruben@valiantcreative.net.

 ## Credits
-* Starter code, guidance and tutorship by [UCF Coding Bootcamp](https://github.com/coding-boot-camp).
+* Starter code, guidance and tutorship by [UCF Coding Bootcamp](https://github.com/coding-boot-camp/miniature-eureka).
 * Application created by Ruben Matamoros.